 Smithville TX is a small town of beautiful old neighborhoods with tree-lined streets.
-The Smithville area offers shopping, dining, recreation to relaxation and sightseeing opportunities.
-Along Main Street many old businesses buildings and homes have been restored to their original appearance.
+The Smithville area offers shopping, dining, recreation to relaxation, and sightseeing opportunities.
+Along Main Street, many old business buildings and homes have been restored to their original appearance.

 The Katy House is located only one block from Smithville’s Historic Main Street.
 You’ll enjoy exploring our many shopping options.
 Walk to local restaurants and bars providing an array of dining and entertainment options.
-Nearby, two state parks are a wonderful place to hike or bike.
+Nearby, two state parks are wonderful places to hike or bike.

 Additionally, for a greater variety of dining and entertainment, Austin is less than an hour away from Smithville TX.